I’ll Never Let You Go

 That’s what Tunde called him.
 The Bastard, with his smooth talk, his towering height, and his perfect, sculpted physique.
 The man who conspired with Agnes to ruin him.

 The Bastard arrived with a stack of documents that seemed to taunt Tunde with every rustling page.
 These weren’t just any documents; they were proof that Agnes was a co-owner of everything he possessed.
-Every contract he had signed since their wedding—those he had thought were mere formalities for medical bills or school papers—turned out to be joint ownership affidavits.
+Every contract he had signed since their wedding, the medical bill invoices, the school fees bill, he had never looked at them; he trusted his Agnes.
+But it turned out he had signed several joint ownership affidavits with her.

 But the realization that Agnes had orchestrated this betrayal fuelled his resolve.
 He was ready to divide his assets in half if it meant no longer sharing a roof with this new, malevolent version of Agnes.

 That evening, as Agnes sat on her side of the bed, meticulously packing her hair extensions into a net, Tunde laid out his decision.
 Her reaction was swift and chilling.
 She removed the net and faced him with an expression that was far removed from the caring, concerned Agnes he once knew.
 This was a face of cold, calculated malice.
-“Where’s Layo?” she inquired, her tone as sharp as a blade.
+“Where’s Layo?” she inquired.

-Tunde had learned not to question her words; sure she had an agenda.
-“Where is she?” he shot back.
+Tunde had learned not to question her words.
+Sure, she had an agenda.
+“Where is she?” he asked.

 “How would I know?
 I’m not the one who killed her,” Agnes responded, her voice dripping with a disturbing calm as she crawled to his side of the bed, her eyes never leaving his.